 For quite a few years now Mongoose have been producing bikes for all conditions.
 The Legion series are one of the highest-rated overall BMX bikes, designed to be great for the park, the street, as well as the dirt.
 The L100 is probably the best of them all and is suitable for both beginner and cyclists on more advanced stunts and tricks.

-Some of its key features include 4130 Chromoly frame, removable brake mounts, a mid-BB shell, and a 21-inch long top tube.
+Some of the key features of the Mongoose Legion include 4130 Chromoly frame, removable brake mounts, a mid-BB shell, and a 21-inch long top tube.
 These measurements make the bike best suitable for a rider with a height of 5’8 and more, so it won’t really be a great idea to get it for your son’s birthday, unless he is a big boy, turning 16 or more.

-The overall weight of the Mongoose L100 is approximately 30 lbs – a great performer for whatever your riding purpose is.
+The overall weight of the Mongoose Legion is approximately 30 lbs – a great performer for whatever your riding purpose is.

 - Durable materials